NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 #### Health Check Next Steps

-Health check improvements is something I've had in mind for a while, but haven't found the time for.
+Health check improvements are something I've had in mind for a while, but haven't found the time for.
 When you're monitoring things, the source of truth is a matter of concern.
 There's what a thing ***is*** and what a thing ***should be***.
 Who defines the latter?
 I think we can improve things here on the dependency front and have it generally usable across the board (...and I really hope someone's already doing similar, tell me if so!).